QuarkNerd/blog/lpage/_posts/2014-10-20-ie-run-js-wrong-context.md

 Note that the helper functions can be found in the linked test-case.

-The ouput from Chrome & Firefox is the following.
+The output from Chrome & Firefox is the following.

 <pre>
 state is now:waiting...